sap-tutorials/sap-build-process-automation/tutorials/spa-create-destination/spa-create-destination.md

-### Create a Destination in SAP Process Automation Tenant
+### Create a destination in SAP Process Automation tenant

 1. Navigate to Settings>Destinations>New Destination.